lucas-varela/Bodiless-JS/packages/bodiless-search/doc/ConfigureSearch.md

 The public URL of your search index file, which your front-end will access when a search occurs.

-For instance, in the examples above, we've created an english index file called `lunr.en.json`, which will be placed into our `public` folder.
+For instance, in the examples above, we've created an English index file called `lunr.en.json`, which will be placed into our `public` folder.
 Since this folder represents the root of our site (using the Gatsby framework), our search index URL would be `/lunr.en.json`.